sjstretton/screwed/README.md

 - To read the intro (Work in Progress) go to: [0-Introduction](00-Introduction.md)
 - To read the chapter after that go to: [01-Revolutions](01-Revolutions.md)
-- Further chapters can be referenced logically from the file list above.
+- Further chapters can be referenced logically from the file list on Github.
 - To read the latest version of the whole book go to: [Book (PDF)](https://github.com/sjstretton/taxheaven/blob/master/000-TaxHeaven.pdf)

 # Overview of Book